wenps/auto-i18n-translation-plugins/readme.md

 </div>`
 ```

-Since there is a Chinese character in it, the entire string will be scanned, which may lead to inaccurate translation.
-Since we only want to translate the string '你好', we can set `deepScan` to `true`.
-The plugin will split the string, reassemble it into a template string, and only translate the matching strings.
-For example:
+Since there's Chinese text, the whole string would be included, potentially causing inaccurate translation.
+With `deepScan` enabled, the plugin splits and reconstructs template strings, only translating matching text:

 ```js
 ;`<div>